Buying & Selling Businesses

 - attributable to the operation, maintenance or repair of the building/shopping centre.

-The landlord may ask the tenant for security when negotiating the lease, which may be:
+The landlord may ask you for security when negotiating the lease, which may be:

 - a cash bond;

-- a third party guarantee (a third party promises to pay the landlord if the tenant breaks the lease); or
+- a third party guarantee (a third party promises to pay the landlord if you break the lease); or

-- a bank guarantee (a promise by the tenant’s bank to pay the landlord up to an agreed amount if the tenant breaks the lease).
-The tenant usually has to give the bank some security to obtain a bank guarantee.
+- a bank guarantee (your bank promises to pay the landlord up to an agreed amount if you break the lease).
+You must usually give the bank security to obtain a bank guarantee.

-If the tenant agrees to pay the landlord a cash bond as security, within 20 business days the landlord must deposit the bond with the NSW Government’s Retail Bond Scheme, which holds it in trust in a special account.
+If you agree to pay the landlord a cash bond as security, within 20 business days the landlord must deposit the bond with the NSW Government’s Retail Bond Scheme, which holds it in trust.

 The advantages of giving the landlord a cash bond include: